scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 .. https://github.com/pystitch/stitch

 knitpy :cite:`knitpy` describes itself as a port of knitr to Python.
-It uses knitr-style Markdown syntax, and provides code block options to control code and output display.
+It uses knitr-style Markdown syntax, and provides code-block options to control code and output display.
 Other knitr-style options are not supported.
 Code is executed in a single Jupyter Python kernel.  stitch :cite:`stitch` is similar, drawing inspiration from knitr and knitpy.
 Compared to knitpy, it lacks